edisio/docs/privacy.md

 If you have any questions about the choices you have in regards to data, as well as our processes for deleting data, please email us at: contact@edis.io.

 ## 5. CHILDREN’S PRIVACY <a name="children"></a>
-EDIS only collects information from children under the age of 13 if the Client is already collecting it.
+[Edis](http://edis.io) only collects information from children under the age of 13 if the Client is already collecting it.
 Please email us at contact@edis.io if you we have inadvertently collected personal information of a child under 13 without the Client’s authorization and without proper parental consents so that we may delete such data as soon as possible.

 ## 6. LINKS <a name="links"></a>